warrenalphonso/warrenalphonso.github.io/_qc/hubbard.md

 configurations and inhibits strong local moments.

 What about the tunneling coefficient?
 Does it affect local moments?
 Turns out this behaves like temperature: it inhibits local moments.
-I'll skip the math here for the 2 site Hubbard model.
+To show this, we'd have to use the 2 site model, but I'll skip the math for now.

+We'll test out our predictions: we expect that as $U \rightarrow \infty$, we get magnetism, and that as $t \rightarrow \infty$ we get no magnetism.

 ## Analyzing the ground state {#analyze}
-- show that parameters don't follow adiabatic evolution path

 First, let's see how many non-zero elements the state vector of the ground state has: